-Restrictions imposed amid unprecedented coronavirus outbreak in rebel-held Syria
+New restrictions imposed amid unprecedented coronavirus outbreak in rebel-held areas of Syria

 The health ministry of the opposition's "Syrian Interim Government" recorded 80 new cases of Covid-19 in Idlib province and northern Aleppo province on Monday.
 This is the highest number of new cases recorded in a single day, bringing the total number of cases in rebel-held areas to 345.